Have you noticed boys in stores refusing to pick up toys or stationery items because they are pink in colour?

 Remember that gender is not the sex, and that they’re two separate things.

-Gender is a choice and is an emotional understanding of one’s identity based on the social culture, expectations, and one’s own preferences.
+Gender is a choice and is an emotional understanding of one’s identity based on social culture, expectations, and one’s own preferences.

 Teach your child all about gender, and self-expression regardless of biological sex.